One of the most common challenges faced by eCommerce site owners is driving quality traffic from search engines.

 - Improving the conversion rates

 There are many ways to do keyword research – you can do it manually or use keyword research tools.

 In this section, I’m going to show you both processes so that you can determine if you want to invest in a keyword research tool or time in doing it manually.

 Before going ahead, here are a few things you should know to make the best use of this guide –

-- For this guide, I will be using clothing store as an example & keyword research will be revolving around it.
+- For this guide, I will be using a clothing store as an example & keyword research will revolve around it.

 - If you already own a store, I recommend you follow the steps as you’ll be reading.

 - I will be using Semrush.
 It is one of the best keyword research tools that you should give a try.